cc-ca/projet-impression-3d/README.md

-# PRINT WATCH
+# IA3D

 ## Overview

-PRINT WATCH is a device designed to prevent plastic waste during failed 3D prints by using AI and a camera to detect failures.
+IA3D  is a device designed to prevent plastic waste during failed 3D prints by using AI and a camera to detect failures.

 ## 1. How it Works

-PRINT WATCH employs AI with a camera to monitor and detect print failures.
+IA3D employs AI with a camera to monitor and detect print failures.

-The web-based dashboard (`http://<ip_raspberry>:5000/`) displays useful information.
+The web-based dashboard (`http://<ip_raspberry>/`) displays useful information.

 The State diagram is used to describe the nominal process bellow: